 The draft Framework was released for public comment in September, 2011.
 The draft was posted on the National Institutes for Standards and Technology (NIST) website with a request for comments.
 Concurrently, the Framework was presented at a variety of industry and government meetings and conferences.

 Over 1,300 formal written comments were received and additional feedback was also gathered in targeted focus groups.
 Over 90 organizations participated in the review and feedback process.
 These included multiple federal organizations (including agencies in DoD and the IC) as well as interagency federal groups such as the Federal Chief Information Officer Council, and state and local governments.
 Experts from private industry (e.g., CompTIA, C3, Dell, and IBM) also provided input.

 Once all comments were analyzed, the Framework was updated to incorporate the feedback that reflected new information or provided clarification or other meaningful input.
-As in any large-scale adjudication process, some contradictory feedback was received.
-In these instances additional review was conducted to reconcile the feedback and identify the optimal revision to be made to the Framework.
 Ultimately most of the edits that were made involved renaming specialty areas and categories to better reflect the cybersecurity work conducted in that area, adding tasks and KSAs, removing tasks and KSAs that were noted as unimportant, and revising tasks and KSAs to improve clarity.
-The limited extent of the revisions needed to finalize the Framework is a reflection of the robust development process.

 Implementing the Framework